amanda-f-ndsu/byte_le_royale_2023/Visualiser/readme.md

 # To Do
 - Change to different cook sprites (holding is already done)
-- Infection and water tiles
+- Test infestation and water tiles
 ## Visualiser/Art Polish
+- Gif optimization
+- Seperate save GIF as small and as full
 - File chooser
 - Main menu
 - Buttons for pause, play, exit